utkukaradag98/Pharmacy-Duty-Roster-Scheduling-Problem-A-Case-Study-of-Eski-ehir/README.md

-# Pharmacy Duty Roster Scheduling Problem: A Case Study of Eskişehir
+# Pharmacy Duty Roster Scheduling Problem: A Case Study of Eskisehir

 This project presents an optimization model developed in GAMS for scheduling pharmacy duty rosters in Eskişehir, Turkey.
 The objective is to ensure a fair and efficient distribution of duty days among pharmacies while maintaining a minimum distance of 1.5 km between any two pharmacies on duty at the same time.